Samanta Schweblin: Life and career

-2020 she was again longlisted for the Man Booker International Prize, for Kentukis (Little Eyes), also translated by McDowell.
+2020, she was again longlisted for the Man Booker International Prize, for Kentukis (Little Eyes), also translated by McDowell.

 Her novel Distancia de Rescate was adapted into a film by Netflix in 2021, directed by Claudia Llosa and with the screenplay co-written by Llosa and the author.

 In the winter semester of 2020/2021, she held the Samuel Fischer guest professorship for literature in the Peter Szondi-Institut für Allgemeine und Vergleichende Literaturwissenschaft at the Free University of Berlin.
+In 2022, she won the National Book Award for Translated Literature for Seven Empty Houses.

+A new short story collection, Good and Evil and Other Stories, was translated into English by McDowell and released on August 28, 2025 in the UK and on September 16, 2025 in the US.